-2.1 It is common practice among local authorities for the work of their overview and scrutiny (O&S) committees to be reported and considered each year by the authority, usually in the form of an annual report.
-The Scrutiny Committee's terms of reference require it to report annually to Council on its work and make any recommendations for amended working practices if appropriate.
+2.1 It is common practice among local authorities for the work of the overview and scrutiny committees to be reported and considered each year by the authority, usually in the form of an annual report.
+In any case, the Scrutiny Committee's terms of reference require it to report annually to Council on its work, and make any recommendations for amended working practices if appropriate.